Azure-Labs-IT/Lab-3-Azure-Observe-Network-Traffic/README.md

 <p align="center">
-<b> And you're done now ,you have now successfully observed simple traffic between two virtual machines in the a subnet.
+<b> And you're done now ,you have now successfully observed simple traffic between two virtual machines in a subnet.
 Don't forget to disable/stop your virtual machines on Azure once done(remember you pay as you use): </b>  <br/>
 </p>

 <!--